Matthew W. Crocker

 Software

-The course will use two systems for experimenting with computational models of human language processing.
+The course will use several systems for experimenting with computational models of human language processing.

 • Tlearn: for simple connectionist models